 Swipe right or left to learn more.

 Detecting water leaks in the bathroom, kitchen, or basement early can save in costly repairs.
-Checking for leaks under sinks or in utility areas may be difficult and not high on the priority list for many seniors.
+Checking for leaks under sinks or in utility areas may be difficult and not high on the priority list for many.

 The TruSense Hub is the central command for the hardware sensors.
 All sensors connect to and communicate with the TruSense software through the Hub.

 Connecting an Amazon Echo Dot introduces voice-activated controls to your TruSense system, providing a hands-free way to request help from the TruSense 24/7 Response Center.
 The Echo Dot can also be used for everyday things like checking the weather, listening to music, and turning on a night light — all with a simple voice command.

 Optional GPS tracking devices assure that your loved one is traveling safely while outside the home or on the road.
 The GPS Smart Pendant includes a “Call for Help” button for on-demand emergency assistance, as well as the ability for family members and other caregivers to receive instant status updates using their own Echo Dot from home.